 The second test case corresponds to a real world case study, the city of Patras in Greece, which was considered in order to define both the problem of the inspection assignment and the inspection prioritization.
-The city of Patras is
+The city of Patras is decomposed into 112 structural blocks having different areas and built-up percentages, while two different sets of inspection groups (crews of inspectors) are considered.
+The subdivision of the city of Patras into 112 structural blocks can be seen in Figure 8a.

 Two different scenarios were considered with respect to the damage level encountered on the structures due to a strong earthquake.
-In the first, the damages are the same in all city blocks, while in the second four areas with differential structural damage levels are considered: (i) Level 0 - no damages, (ii) Level 1 - s slight damages, (iii) Level 2 - moderate damages and (iv) Level 3 - extensive damages.
+In the first, the damages are the same in all city blocks, while in the second four areas with differential structural damage levels are considered: (i) Level 0 - no damages, (ii) Level 1 - slight damages, (iii) Level 2 - moderate damages and (iv) Level 3 - extensivedamages.
 The four areas are shown in Figure 8b.

-Fig. 8 City of Patras - (a) Subdivision into structural blocks and (b) Mean damage level distributed over the structural blocks
+Figure 8.
+City of Patras - (a) Subdivision into structural blocks and (b) Mean damage level distributed over the structural blocks

-5.2.1 Uniform Distribution of Damages
+4.2.1 Uniform distribution of damages